 As The New York Times has noted, intensity is a critical component of an effective workout.
 Not to mention lots of other benefits research has found from high-intensity training: reduced appetite, better stress management, improvement of menopause symptoms and weight loss, possibly even a longer life span!

 And if it takes less time you’re more likely to be able to do it consistently, right?

 True, one would hope.
 But we all have times during the year where we can stray from an otherwise stellar fitness program.

 Vacation, the Holidays, a busy time at work, summer at home with the kids, can all move fitness to the back burner temporarily.
 Hey, it happens to the best of us!
 Just get back on the rowing machine as soon as you can and you’ll be back up to speed in no time.

 Read on for a couple of rowing recovery workouts that will help you get there.

 How to Get Back On the Rowing Track

-If you find you’re feeling good and want to go a little harder at the end go ahead, but consider this permission to be done.
-It’s OK if you’re not always in overdrive!
-Pat yourself on the back for having moved and get yourself revved up for the next workout.
+It’s OK — and totally normal – if you’re not always in overdrive!
+Pat yourself on the back for having moved today, and get yourself revved up for the next workout.

 If you need help with any of this, find a certified indoor rowing instructor near you, or get in touch with us.
 Don’t see an instructor near you?
 Maybe it’s time for you to get certified, or take our certification course to ramp up your own rowing.

 Did you try one of these workouts?
 How did you do?
-Share your results – or questions about the workouts – in the comments.
+Share your results – or questions about the workouts – in the comments below!